cnlohr/fx3fun/README.md

 # fx3fun
-Charles' playground for the Cypress FX3.
+Treat your Cypress FX3 a little like a logic analyzer or realtime software defined bus.
 Specifically I'm interested in the CYUSB3011-BZXC/CYUSB3012.

 I'm trying to turn it into a logic analyzer.
 I've been playing with a kit, specifically the $45 http://www.cypress.com/documentation/development-kitsboards/cyusb3kit-003-ez-usb-fx3-superspeed-explorer-kit - and I've found it to be incredibly powerful.
 This project is split up into a few components.